 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.

-All opinions represent UMB Investment Management’s judgments as of the date of this report and are subject to change at any time without notice.
-You should not use this report as a substitute for your own judgment, and you should consult professional advisors before making any tax, legal, financial planning or investment decisions.
-This report contains no investment recommendations and you should not interpret the statements in this report as investment, tax, legal, or financial planning advice.
-UMB Investment Management obtained information used in this report from third-party sources it believes to be reliable, but this information is not necessarily comprehensive and UMB Investment Management does not guarantee that it is accurate.
+You should not use this report as a substitute for your own judgment, and you should consult with professional advisors before making any tax, legal, financial planning or investment decisions.
+This report contains no investment recommendations, and you should not interpret the statements in this report as investment, tax, legal, or financial planning advice.

-All investments involve risk, including the possible loss of principal.
-Past performance is no guarantee of future results.
-Neither UMB Investment Management nor its affiliates, directors, officers, employees or agents accepts any liability for any loss or damage arising out of your use of all or any part of this report.
+Neither UMB Trust & Investment Services nor its affiliates, directors, officers, employees or agents accepts any liability for any loss or damage arising out of your use of all or any part of this report.

-“UMB” – Reg.
+“UMB” — Reg.
 U.S. Pat. & Tm.
 Off.
-Copyright © 2022.
+Copyright © 2026.
 UMB Financial Corporation.
-All Rights Reserved.
+All Rights Reserved

-Insurance products offered through UMB Insurance Inc. You may not have an account with all of these entities.
+You may not have an account with all of these entities.
 Contact your UMB representative if you have any questions.